o19s/pdf-discovery-demo/README.md

 You may need to do `docker-compose down -v` if you have already run the demo.

-You can also access this demo at http://pdf-discovery-demo.dev.o19s.com:8080/

 ## I want to learn how this works!
 There are actually a couple of things that you can learn from this project.
 They are written up on the wiki: